quantumphysicist/StackOverFlow-SurveyData-Analysis/README.md

 1. In 2017, Java was the most popular programming language and C was in second place; by 2021, C and Java have swapped positions.
 2. The gender representation has remained almost the same over the five years, with a 91% male representation.
 3. The race/ethnicity representation has changed over the five years, with "White or of European descent" decreasing from 71% to 53%.

+## Licensing, Authors, and Acknowledgements <a name="licensing"></a>
+Thanks to StackOverFlow for making their data freely available at https://insights.stackoverflow.com/survey.